-7.3 Areas not requiring assessment
+7.2 Areas not requiring assessment

-The project site includes 14.30 ha of non-native vegetation, comprising exotic grass species, planted native/exotic flora in varying states of maturity and environmental weeds within previously cleared, degraded and modified lands.
+The project site includes 14.06 ha of non-native vegetation, comprising exotic grass species, planted native/exotic flora in varying states of maturity and environmental weeds within previously cleared, degraded and modified lands.

 In accordance with section 5.1.1.5 of the BAM, areas of non-native vegetation do not require assessment under Stage 2 of the BAM.
 The removal of non-native vegetation that comprises threatened species habitat has been assessed as a prescribed impact in accordance with section 9.2 of the BAM (see Section 6.4 above).
+Loss of detention ponds and temporary impacts on the Typha wetland have had credits calculated as per Section 7.1.